codycarroll/birdsense_TNC/README.md

 After passing the test, change the action trigger mechanism to "schedule" as mentioned in [Set up a schedule to run repo action](###-Set-up-a-schedule-to-run-repo-action) step.

 ## License:
-This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.

+## Project Contributors
+Xinyi Wang (USF)
+Wan-Chun Liao (USF)
+Kirk Klausmeyer (TNC)
+Cody Carroll (USF)

 ## Acknowledgements:
+We would also like to thank Robert Clements for his invaluable advice.